 Solve the following exercise:

-First, we'll subtract the tenths after the decimal point:
+First, we'll proceed to subtract the tenths after the decimal point:

 Then, we'll subtract the whole numbers before the decimal point accordingly: